ZEN PENCILS all started on the floor of Grandma’s house in Perth, Australia.

 The creator, Gavin Aung Than, said that his first artistic memory was drawing Bugs Bunny on a low table—so low that he often knelt on the floor—an image that can still be seen frequently in his comics.

 Armed with his faber-castell pencils, he was known as “the guy who drew” all through school.
-Like any other adolescent with artistic talent, he often found himself sketching dirty pictures on student’s files.
+Like any other adolescent with artistic talent, he found himself sketching dirty pictures on student’s files.

 So Gavin enrolled in University to study graphic design.
 Taking the safe route, he figured that graphic design would be a good plan B if cartooning didn’t pan out.